schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 The Clearcoat lobe is another additive lobe that is controlled by a $\textit{clearcoat}$ parameter for its intensity and a $\textit{clearcoatGloss}$ parameter for its shape.
 This lobe is a bit more complicated and models a full BRDF but most of its terms are fixed to keep this lobe as a simple, artist-friendly way to model, well, a clear... coating on top of a material.
 It's pretty well named.

 The distribution term used for the clearcoat layer is a fixed form of a BRDF created by Burley and called Generalized Trowbridge-Reitz.
-For those familiar with the model uses a fixed gamma of 1 to give it a long tail.
-Here is its normalized form used for clearcoat via Burley's course notes:
+Here is its normalized form with a fixed gamma of one used for clearcoat via Burley's course notes:

 $$D\_{GTR\_1}(x) = \frac{\alpha^2 - 1}{\pi\log(\alpha^2)} \frac{1}{1 + (\alpha^2 - 1)\cos^2\theta\_h}$$